NdNkosi/Data-Science-Projects/README.md

 - Used chained equations (MICE) to fill missing pollutant readings in an air quality dataset.
 - Preserved extreme peaks while ensuring data completeness for environmental health modeling.

+### 4. Income Prediction using PySpark
+- Built a distributed ML pipeline in PySpark to classify income levels using decision trees and feature engineering.
+- Achieved 84% accuracy while handling both categorical and numerical features efficiently.

 ---